bjhufstetler/IMGT680/RZone/RZone2.md

 ## Multiple R-squared:      1,	Adjusted R-squared:      1
 ## F-statistic: 3.484e+10 on 1 and 3331 DF,  p-value: < 2.2e-16
 ```
+### The graphical results do not support a general sanity check that there should be a correlation.Results tell us the day charge quals 0.0006134 + 0.17 times day minutes.
+The R squared and adjusted R squared are both 1 so the regression analysis tells us that there is a perfect linear relationship.
+This also tells us that we should eliminate one of these two variables from our analysis as they are perfectly correlated.

 ### CORRELATION VALUES, WITH P-VALUES